fernandozuher/Codility/README.md

 *Although I could use a particular language-style in other languages, it is not good avoid the own particular language-facilities.*

-The folders in this repository are self-descriptive.
+The folders and files in this repository are self-descriptive when you browse the lessons in the [Codility for Programmers](https://app.codility.com/programmers) site.

 Feel free to look at my solutions for the programming problems.
 Make contact with fernando.zuher@gmail.com in case of any doubt. :-)